Service

 Where law firm websites usually lose clarity

-• service pages are too broad and never answer the actual decision-making questions a prospect has
+• Service pages are too broad and never answer the actual decision-making questions a prospect has

-• articles are published without a defined relationship to money pages
+• Articles are published without a defined relationship to money pages

-• the same keyword intent appears on multiple URLs with slightly different wording
+• The same keyword intent appears on multiple URLs with slightly different wording

 • FAQs exist on one page while the underlying service explanation remains thin

-• practice-area differences are collapsed into generic agency-style language
+• Practice-area differences are collapsed into generic agency-style language

-• multilingual content or landing pages are added without a clear place in the wider site architecture
+• Multilingual content or landing pages are added without a clear place in the wider site architecture

 These problems make it harder for the website to compound over time.
 They also create confusion for the people maintaining the site, because no one is fully sure which page should be expanded, merged, or protected.